fantasyland/static-land/README.md

 Fantasy Land uses methods as a base for types.
 A type instance in Fantasy Land is an object with certain methods.
-For example a Functor type instance must be an object that has `.map()` method.
+For example a Functor type instance must be an object that has a `map` method.

-In Static Land a type is just a collection of static functions, and instances of a type can be any values, including primitives (Number, Boolean etc.)
+In Static Land a type is just a collection of static functions, and instances of a type can be any values, including primitives (Number, Boolean, etc.)

-For example we can implement an Addition type, that uses numbers as it's instances, and satisfies the Monoid laws:
+For example we can implement an Addition type that uses numbers as its instances and satisfies the Monoid laws:

 ```js